-Stop chatting.
-Start speccing.
-How to get decision-ready work from GPT-5 by using a spec-first mindset, with templates, failure modes, and a one-week rollout plan.
+stop chatting. start speccing. a spec-first approach to gpt-5 with templates, failure modes, and a one-week rollout.

 That one shift flips the game: the teams who learn to spec fast will compound faster than the teams who talk longer.